Let's get to know each other

 - Distance Credentialed Counselor

-- Former Chair of the Board of Directors for the Washington School of Psychiatry
+- Former Chair of the Board of Directors for the Washington School of Psychiatry and Founder of the couples program

 - Member of the Ambassador’s Council for N Street Village